-- If you are sick with flu-like symptoms, stay in your room or apartment and call the Contact Tracing line at (517) 264-7799 immediately.
+If you are sick with flu-like symptoms, stay in your room or apartment and immediately call the DPS Welcome Center at (517) 264-7799 or the Covid-Coordinator at (517) 264-7722.
 If you have non-related COVID symptoms, set up an appointment with the Director of Student Health here.

-Co-curricular (sometime incorrectly referred to as extra-curricular) engagement guidelines are in place to promote student learning, development and success for student engagement activities while maintaining safety for students, faculty, and staff.
+Co-curricular (sometimes incorrectly referred to as extra-curricular) engagement guidelines are in place to promote student learning, development, and success for student engagement activities while maintaining safety for students, faculty, and staff.

-University events, including student events and activities are permitted to be in-person and without limitation on capacity at this time.
-With respect for the dignity of all, we ask all students respect other participants who choose to wear face coverings and social distance according to their personal need and preference regardless of vaccination status.
-Some in-person events may continue to have additional requirements as deemed necessary by the COVID-19 Taskforce, Athletics, Campus Ministry, Residence Life, and the Office of Student Engagement.
+University events, including student events and activities, are permitted to be in-person and without limitation on capacity.
+With respect for the dignity of all, we ask all students to respect other participants who choose to wear face coverings and social distancing according to their personal needs and preference.
+Some in-person events may require additional requirements by the COVID-19 Task Force, Athletics, Campus Ministry, Residence Life, and the Office of Student Engagement.
 Attendance or registration may also be required to assist with contact tracing.
 Some additional updates by type of co-curricular engagement include:

-Athletics plans to resume practice and competition for all sports this year.
-As a member of the National Association of Intercollegiate Athletics (NAIA), we do not plan to complete daily screenings as done in the past year, but we will be ready to resume these screenings should the institutional or conference conditions change.
-The Wolverine Hoosier Athletic Conference (WHAC), our regional conference, is in the process of determining proper protocols for our conference teams.
-Once those are determined, Siena Heights University will comply with these protocols fully.
+As a National Association of Intercollegiate Athletics (NAIA) member, we do not intend to complete screenings as done in the past year.
+Still, we will be ready to resume these screenings should the institutional or conference conditions change.
+The Wolverine Hoosier Athletic Conference (WHAC), our regional conference, determines proper protocols for our conference teams; therefore, Siena Heights University will comply with these protocols fully.

-Athletic Trainers will assist with the University’s random sample testing for COVID-19 from the population of selected student athletes who do not have a COVID-19 vaccine and/or do not share their vaccination status with the University.
-The student athletes will be expected to participate with a negative COVID-19 test at the point requested before resuming practices and competitions.
+When required, WHAC Athletic Trainers will assist with the University’s random sample testing for COVID-19 from the population of selected student-athletes.
+If needed, student-athletes will be expected to participate with a negative COVID-19 test at the point requested before resuming practices and competitions.

-Student Engagement activities are an important part of the SHU Student Development Model.
-While the living-learning experience will resume more consistently in person this year, Student Life departments will do everything possible to consider hybrid (e.g. an in-person program that can be streamed to students attending remotely) engagement when particular students cannot attend in person for a variety of reasons.
+Student Engagement activities are an essential part of the SHU Student Development Model.
+Student Life departments will do everything possible to consider hybrid (e.g., an in-person program that can be streamed to students attending remotely) engagement when particular students cannot attend in person for various reasons.

 Some student organizations and clubs may continue to hold their meetings virtually for ease of gathering.
-Student clubs and organizations must confirm their group’s registration for the 2021-2022 academic year with Liz Artz, Director of Student Engagement, before reservations for space on campus can be secured.
+However, student clubs and organizations must confirm their group’s registration for the 2022-2023 academic year with Liz Artz, Director of Student Engagement, before reservations for space on campus can be secured.
 The Office of Student Engagement will review program submissions and address any COVID-19 concerns based on current conditions and policies.

-The residence halls and on-campus apartments will resume in-person programming with some virtual and passive community building (e.g. online video game competitions, bulletin boards).
-Resident Assistants and Community Living Assistants are available to talk with residents about any concerns or questions about health and safety while living and learning on campus.
+The residence halls and on-campus apartments will have in-person programming with virtual and passive community building (e.g., online video game competitions and bulletin boards).
+In addition, Resident Assistants and Community Living Assistants can talk with residents about any concerns or questions about health and safety while living and learning on campus.

 - The Meditation Room on the second floor of the University Center is available to students of all faith and spiritual backgrounds.

-- Students are encouraged to attend Mass in St. Dominic Chapel on Sundays at 7 p.m.
-Students may also go to St. Dominic Chapel to pray and reflect.
+- Students are strongly encouraged to attend Mass in St. Dominic Chapel on Sundays at 7 p.m.
+Students may also go to St. Dominic Chapel at any time to pray and reflect.

 - Some religious and spiritual services will also be offered virtually when possible.

-- Outside performers are required to follow all COVID-19 protocols in place on campus before, during and after their performance while on campus.
-If any external group member is experiencing flu-like symptoms, have tested positive for COVID-19, or have come in close contact with someone with COVID-19 within 14 days, they are required to report to our University contact tracing line, (517) 264-7601, before coming to campus to determine if the event can proceed as planned.
+- Outside performers must follow all COVID-19 protocols on campus before, during, and after their performances while on campus.
+If any external group member is experiencing flu-like symptoms, has tested positive for COVID-19, or has come in close contact with someone with COVID-19 within 10 days, they are required to report to our University Covid-Coordinator, at (517) 264-7722, before coming to campus to determine if the event can proceed as planned.

-- Non-Siena student participants and spectators will only be permitted when advertised as such.
+- Non-Siena student participants and spectators will only be permitted when advertised as such (opened to the public).